shader-slang/slang/docs/proposals/006-artifact-container-format.md

 };
 ```

 Q: Perhaps we don't return an Artifact, because the IArtifact interface is not simple enough.
 Maybe it returns a blob and an ArtifactDesc?
+Q: We could simplify the IArtifact interface by moving to IArtifactContainer.
+Perhaps we should do this just for this reason?
 Q: Is there a way to access other information - diagnostics for example?
-With IArtifact that can be returned as part of that
+With IArtifact that can be returned as associated data.
+We don't want to create by default probably.
 Q: If we wanted to associate 'user data' with a result how do we do that?
 It could just be JSON stored in the `-info`?
+Q: We could have a JSON like interface for arbitrary data?

 The combination of the 'configNames' produce the key/paths within the container.